 In addition to that, this little trick makes the stitches bigger and we don’t struggle when we work the first row or round.
 It is a great relief for beginners who tend to be quite tight when they cast on stitches.

-You will notice right away how easy it is to work the first row and after a few rows, you will appreciate another benefit of casting on with two needles – the cast on edge is more relaxed than the edge formed when we cast on stitches with one needle.
+You will notice right away how easy it is to work the first row.
+After a few rows, you will appreciate another benefit of casting on with two needles – the cast on edge is more relaxed than the edge formed when we cast on stitches with one needle.

 If you want to learn all ins and outs of the Eastern (Russian) knitting style,